Gopesh01-hub/Today-s-weather/README.md

 # Today-s-weather
-your go-to source for real-time weather updates.
-Our site provides you with the latest information on current weather conditions, including temperature, humidity, feels-like temperature, and wind speed.
+you can get real-time weather updates.
+Our site provides you with the latest information on current weather conditions, including temperature, humidity, feels-like temperature, and wind speed. we make it convenient for you by storing your last searched city in local storage, ensuring quick and easy access to your favorite locations.